abdalla-abdelsalam/InfraControl/README.md

 ## Description 🧐
 This Terraform project aims to automate the setup and management of two environments, dev and prod, across two AWS regions: us-east-1 and eu-central-1.
 It also integrates Jenkins for continuous deployment and also includes automation for updating a Terraform state file stored in an S3 bucket and triggering a Lambda function to send email notifications using AWS SES if any changes happen in the state files.

+## Technologies Used

+We've utilized a wide range of technologies to develop this project, including:

+*    terraform
+*    aws s3
+*    aws lambda
+*    aws ses
+*   Docker
+*   jenkins
+*    python
 ## Prerequisites

 Before getting started, ensure you have the following prerequisites in place: